Key insights + statistics

 - 35 states and the District of Columbia have primary seat belt laws and 14 states have secondary laws requiring adult front-seat occupants to use seat belts.

-While not as costly as other violations, getting caught without your seat belt can increase your rates by about 5.82%.
+While not as costly as other violations, getting caught without your seat belt can increase your rates by 5.8%.
 As illustrated above, the risk of dying in a car crash is much higher if you aren’t wearing a seatbelt and while many of us know not to drink and drive, this kind of risky driving can lead to similar disastrous results.

 Q: Do seat belts really save lives?

-A: At the end of the day, research and data have shown that seat belts really do make the difference between life and death.
-According to the NHTSA, among drivers and front-seat passengers, seat belts reduce the risk of death by 45%, and cut the risk of serious injury by 50%.
+At the end of the day, research and data have shown that seat belts really do make the difference between life and death.
+According to the NHTSA, among drivers and front-seat passengers, seat belts reduce the risk of death by 45% and cut the risk of serious injury by 50%.

 Q: How deaths do seat belts cause?